 Contemporary life is pervaded by many forms of mass media.
 In Media and Communication Studies, you will meet communication culture in all its richness and complexity and will be equipped to interpret, assess, and interact with mass media.
 Practical application enables you to contribute in creative and positive ways to the media landscape, gaining the knowledge, perspective, and skills to work with integrity in media professions.

-Media and Communication Studies is offered only as a minor within the Media and Communication Studies Department.
+Media and Communication Studies is offered as a minor.

 Right from the start, Redeemer's intentional integration of faith, supported by interdisciplinary and cross-functional learning, prepares you for the pathways and career goals that are unique to each student.

 The addition of a media and communication studies minor to your degree means that the extra concentration of skills, experiences and foundational knowledge broaden the scope of what you're already learning as part of your major.